The shelf life of most loaves of bread is rather short. Upon storage, bread loses desirable texture and taste and get moldy within a couple of days.

 You need to provide a proper storage for your bread to prolong its freshness, protect it from dust and pests, and keep it out of reach of your pets.

 Where to Store Bread

 For a long-term store, best mold delaying option is freezing.
 Make sure that the bread cools completely before freezing.

 If you are going to consume the bread over the next few days, it would be best to keep it at room temperature.
 Bread bins, bread bags, and airtight plastic containers are the most widely used options to preserve the taste and freshness of bread at room temperature.

 Plastic bags for storing bread are made of BPA free plastic and usually comes with twist ties for sealing them.
 They will keep the loaf moist and are also suitable for storing the bread in the freezer.

 Make sure your bread is completely cool before bagging it to prevent condensation in the bag.

 The drawback is that plastic bags will ruin the crust.
 Using plastic bags for homemade bread can also encourage mold growth.

-Bread bags made of fully recyclable paper is an economical and eco-friendly option for storing homemade baguettes and other crusty breads.
+Bread bags made of fully recyclable paper is an economical and eco-friendly option for storing homemade baguettes and other crusty bread.